gethinode/hinode/content/en/blog/mgallery.md

 {{< mimage src="img/grid.jpg" caption="Images displayed in a grid" outer="image-center" text="caption-center text-italic">}}

 The width of each grid element is always the same and is determined by the number of columns the gallery has.
-Because of that each of the images is scaled to fit that width.
+Because of that each of the image thumbnails is scaled to fit that width.
 The height of the grid elements on a row is based on the tallest image on that row.
 When there are horizontal and vertical images on a row, the result is a blank area in the grid elements that have a horizontal image.

 A mason is a person who lays bricks.
 To prevent a wall to have holes, the bricks are fitted in such a ways that no holes will appear.
 The same is true for a masonry gallery.
-The images are fitted in such a way that there are no empty spaces, such as in a grid (except at the end perhaps).
+The images are fitted in such a way that there are no empty spaces.
 The `mgallery` shortcode supports a masonry as shown in the below image.

 {{< mimage src="img/masonry.jpg" caption="Images displayed in a masonry" outer="image-center" text="caption-center text-italic">}}

 The width of each masonry element is always the same and is determined by the number of columns the gallery has.
-Because of that each of the images is scaled to fit that width.
+Because of that each of the image thumbnails is scaled to fit that width.
 There is no alignment of images in the vertical direction.
 In the vertical direction images are 'fitted' to the image above, so that the distance between images is always the same.

 If all images in a gallery have the same size, there is no visual difference between a grid and a masonry.
 At least not on a larger screen.
 On a smaller screen the number of columns will be reduced in a grid to try and keep the image size somewhat the same.
 In a masonry, the entire masonry is resized, making the masonry look the same, but with smaller images on a smaller screen.

 ## Code explanation

-See the [installation](/docs/shortcodes/mgallery/installation) section of the `mgallery` documentation for information on where to find the `mgallery` shortcode source file.
+See the {{< link "/docs/shortcodes/mgallery/installation" >}}installation{{< /link >}} section of the `mgallery` documentation for information on where to find the `mgallery` shortcode source file.

 ### Loading the images

-The source code of the shortcode starts with a check of all the parameters (see also [this page](/docs/shortcodes/mgallery/usage) for all the parameters).
+The source code of the shortcode starts with a check of all the parameters (see also {{< link "/docs/shortcodes/mgallery/usage" >}}this page{{< /link >}} for all the parameters).
 One of these parameters is `list`, which specifies which images should be displayed.
 This is the code that takes care of loading the set of images.

 ```go-html-template {linenos=true}